Today's Articles

 Fatte Marble

-At age 17, he began playing ragtime piano in 1907 on the steamboat J.S.
+At age 17, he began playing ragtime piano 1907 on the steamboat J.S.
 No. 1 that worked out of Rock Island, Illinois.
 His first band, comprised of a violinist, trumpet, and drum and Fate on piano, performed on the J.S. until 1910 when the boat burned.
-After the loss of the J.S. steamboat, Marable became the bandleader on the paddle-wheeler Sidney, owned by the Streckfus Line.
-During summer, Marable’s band entertained people along the rivers on dance excursions.
+After losing the J.S. steamboat, Marable became the bandleader on the paddle-wheeler Sidney, owned by the Streckfus Line.
+During summer, Marable's band entertained people along the rivers on dance excursions.

 On his many trips through New Orleans, Marable fell in love with the wild new music called Jazz.
-In an interview, Fatte said, “We were going in and out of New Orleans all the time, and I began to notice the type of music they were playing.
+In an interview, Fatte said, "We were going in and out of New Orleans all the time, and I began to notice the type of music they were playing.
 It just got under my skin."
-In 1919 he organized an all-black Jazz band with musicians recruited from New Orleans.
+In 1919, he organized an all-Black Jazz band, which consisted of musicians recruited from New Orleans.
 He hired 18-year-old Louis Armstrong, who wowed audiences with his improvisations.
-Fatte Marable’s band became a training ground for early jazz musicians, including Johnny Dodds, Zutty Singleton, King Oliver, Johnny St. Cyr, Tommy Ladnier, Red Allen, and Pops Foster.
+Fatte Marable's band became a training ground for early jazz musicians, including Johnny Dodds, Zutty Singleton, King Oliver, Johnny St. Cyr, Tommy Ladnier, Red Allen, and Pops Foster.
 He taught them to read music and to play with discipline.
-In 1920 and 1921, Marable’s band was considered the best dance band in the country.
+In 1920 and 1921, Marable's band was considered the best dance band in the country.

 New Poem Each Day